DaverCodes/regex-hex-value-matching/gist-template.md

 ### Anchors

 Important anchors are '^' for the start of a string and '$' at the end of the string.
-Both are necessary to ensure the regex matches the hex value.
+Both are necessary to be certain that the regex matches the hex value.

 ### Quantifiers

+as quantifiers do not apply, we will need to use '{}' and that is all we need as an indicator of the number of characters we need to match. if there are 6 characters match, for example, we define that as follows {6}

 ### Grouping Constructs